graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {subscriptionType} be the root Subscription type in {schema}.
 - Assert: {subscriptionType} is an Object type.
-- Let {selectionSet} be the top level Selection Set in {subscription}.
+- Let {selectionSet} be the top level selection set in {subscription}.
 - Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
 - If {groupedFieldSet} does not have exactly one entry, raise a _request error_.